Plungė: History

-It is thought that the territory in which Plungė is situated was inhabited in 5th–1st centuries BC.
+It is thought that the territory where Plungė is situated was inhabited in 5th–1st centuries BC.
 After the Treaty of Melno, county seats were established in the forests of Samogitia.
 From the 14th century to the middle of the 16th century, Plungė was part of the Gandinga district as an ordinary settlement.
 Later, the population of Plungė started to grow faster and surpassed the population of Gandinga.
-In 1567 Plungė was first mentioned as a town.
+In 1567, Plungė was first mentioned as a town.
 It was located in the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

 On January 13, 1792, Plungė was granted Magdeburg rights.
-From 1806 to 1873 Plungė belonged to Platon Zubov, and later – to the Ogiński family, who built a palace here in 1879.
+From 1806 to 1873, Plungė belonged to Platon Zubov, and later – to the Ogiński family, who built a palace here in 1879.